Mental Health First Aid Logo

 7 Tips for Beating the Holiday Blues

-I recently arrived at Union Station greeted by Santa ringing a bell and shouting, “Merry Christmas.
+I recently arrived at Union Station feeling a touch of the holiday blues when Santa greeted me by ringing a bell and shouting, “Merry Christmas.
 Everybody smile…remember it will be over in 2 weeks!”

 ‘Tis the season…do you feel extra pressure to be filled with joy?
 While this is a time of year for remembering the special moments of the past year and sharing gratitude with others, it can also be a mixed bag.
 Perhaps you experienced the loss of a loved one this year; maybe you lost or changed jobs, moved to a new city, or had other major life changes that are on your mind this time of year.
 Sometimes it’s easy to think you are the only one who is not having a magical holiday season.